Partnering to Change Lives

 Meet the MHS Team

 MHS is looking to enroll even more children from low-income backgrounds.
-Our admissions counselors lead prospective families through the enrollment journey.
+Our admissions counselors lead prospective families through the enrollment journey, on average a nine-month process.
 They meet with individual families.
 They provide different connection points, or tools, to help families make an informed decision.
 Each student is assigned to a specific counselor based on where they live.

 How to Talk about MHS

 Making the choice to enroll a student at MHS is hard.
 Some families tell us they don’t know what to say to the important people in their lives.
 We can help you help them.
-Contact our admissions counselors to request “How to Talk about MHS” resources.
-Or, share select videos or our full video library.
+Download our “How to Talk about MHS” flyer for professionals, or contact our admissions counselors for additional resources.
+You can also share select videos or our full video library.

 How to Talk to Loved Ones about MHS